-Logistics Portal 1.3 Term of validity Access to the Logistics Portal is offered during the term of the Network Statement.
-2. Function Operational matters (such as user manuals, cont particulars at railway yards).
-The infrastructure (such as facilities and locations emergency repairs).
-Environmental matters (such as environmental prochecklist).
-The capacity allocation.
-Extraordinary Transport and infrastructure withdred See Appendix 6 for a complete overview of docume Statement available on the Logistics Portal.
+Laviatica Bartal Logistics Portal 2.1 Description The Logistics Portal contains information on, among other things: Operational matters (such as user manuals, contingency plans and local particulars at railway yards).
 The infrastructure (such as facilities and locations of repair tracks and for emergency repairs).
 Environmental matters (such as environmental permits and the Environmental Checklist).
 The capacity allocation.
 Extraordinary Transport and infrastructure withdrawals.
-See Appendix 6 for a complete overview of documents related to the Network agreements and invoice specifications are published.
-T 3.
-Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
+See Appendix 6 for a complete overview of documents related to the Network Statement available on the Logistics Portal.
+In addition, the titleholder has its own page on the Logistics Portal on which its agreements and invoice specifications are published.
+3. Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
 Availability of service desk: during working days from 08:00 - 17:00 hrs.
 3.1.2 Technical characteristics The Logistics Portal is a dedicated Microsoft SharePoint environment that is accessed by using a modern web browser.
-3.1.3 Planned changes N/A I 4.
+3.1.3 Planned changes N/A 4.
 User charges 4.1 Information regarding the user charge There are no additional costs associated with its use.
 4.2 Information regarding the discount on the user charge N/A 5.
-User conditions 5.1 Legal requirements N/A 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems As the Logistics Portal is hosted in the Microsoft Cloud, the following are required to use this portal: A workstation with a modern web browser.
-Accepting the Microsoft B2B collaboration.
-6. Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click here for further information on the request procedure.
-If your company is already a client of ProRail, but you do not yet have an account, request one via your company administrator.
+User conditions 5.1 Legal requirements N/A 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems As the Logistics Portal is hosted in the Microsoft Cloud, the following are required to use this portal: • A workstation with a modern web browser. • Accepting the Microsoft B2B collaboration.
+6. Capacity request 6.1 If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click here for fur information on the request procedure.
+If your company is already a client of ProRail, but you do not yet have an accour request one via your company administrator.
 If you have a ProRail account, you can request access to an application at IDM.
 6.2 Handling time The maximum handling time for a request for access to the Logistics Portal is two weeks.
 6.3 Information on capacity availability and temporary capacity restrictions N/A

-40 Description of the Railinformatie Portaal
+41 Description of the Railinformatie Portaal